Rubyboat1207/CommsOut/README.md

-# Shooter Template
+# Hey you...
-Designed as a minimal starting point for your projects in s&box.

-## Features
-- First person pawn
-- Simple pawn controller
+rooted in the base shooter template, with my own additions:

-- Simple weapon system
+- Crouch/Ducking

-## Controls
-- Regular movement with WASD
-- Shoot weapon with LMB
+- Auto bhop
+- Aiming down sights